constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 @enduml
 ```

-without the necessity to land and complete reinitializing the satellite.
+without the necessity to land and complete re-initializing the satellite.

 However, not all parameters or all hardware is suitable for this, so this transition is optional and needs to be explicitly
 enabled in the constructor of the satellite: